Extensions & Plugins

 Apps & Tools

-Whether you are creating a simple paint program or a complex application for vector graphics animation, this powerful rasterizing engine is for you.
+Whether you are creating a simple paint program or a complex application for vector graphics animation, this powerful rasterizing library is for you.
 Using a very simple set of instructions, create output primitives with smooth, anti-aliased edges in no time!

 Although both illustrations represent two identical groups of objects rendered at the same resolution, the difference in quality is obvious.
-Compared to ordinary black & white rasterizers, D-Type Rasterizer increases the number of addressable points on the screen significantly.
+Compared to ordinary black & white rasterizers, D-Type Grayscale Rasterizer increases the number of addressable points on the screen significantly.
 The result is absolutely superior quality and always smooth edges.

 Thin lines and skinny polygons are very difficult to render properly at low resolutions.
 But with D-Type's dropout prevention you always get the best possible results (left).
 See the same object rendered by an ordinary rasterizer that lacks support for dropout prevention (right).

 Certain rasterizers can only render using a limited number of gray levels.
 For example, Adobe Photoshop uses only 16 levels.
 Compare that with D-Type's 256 gray levels.
 The difference in quality is quite obvious, especially when rendering small text and other objects with fine detail.

 Click the thumbnail to see a larger version of the image.